Surveillance video shows crooks burglarizing Dania Beach T-Mobile store

 Shattered glass from the door could also be seen on the ground near the entrance.

+He said this wasn’t the first time he’s dealt with people robbing his business.

+“I’ve been in the business for 30 years, so I have a lot of experience, you know?
+This has happened,” he said.

-If you have any information on this burglary, call Broward County Crime Stoppers at 954-493-TIPS.
+If you have any information on these burglaries, call Broward County Crime Stoppers at 954-493-TIPS.
 Remember, you can always remain anonymous, and you may be eligible for a $3,000 reward.

 Copyright 2020 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.